NRCP LogoBRIS logoBasic Research Information System

 Can I still submit a proposal even if I have an on-going research funded by the NRCP?

 Yes.
-NRCP’s Call for Proposals is for funding year 2024 - 2025.
-Should you have ongoing research funded by the Council, you may still submit a proposal, but the possibility of funding will depend on the satisfactory completion of your previous research.
+NRCP’s Call for Proposals is for the funding year 2027.
+Should you have ongoing research funded by the Council, you may still submit a proposal but the possibility of funding will depend on the satisfactory completion of your previous research.
 The researcher must be cleared of any research obligations (both technical and financial) prior to consideration of another research grant of the Council.

 Can I still submit a proposal even if I have an on-going research funded by the other Councils (e.g. DOST)?

 Yes.
-NRCP’s Call for Proposals is for funding year 2024 - 2025.
-The researcher with on-going research project/s funded by the other Council may still submit proposals for funding of NRCP.
+NRCP’s Call for Proposals is for the funding year 2027.
+The researcher with ongoing research project/s funded by the other Council may still submit proposals for funding of NRCP

 However, the researcher with existing accountability with DOST and its agencies, particularly technical and financial reports, will be disqualified for the NRCP-GIA.